sinergia-connectomics-summerschool-2021/scss21-training/presentations/tutorial01/presentation.md

 ---

-class: center, middle
+class: middle

 ## Exercise 2: Manipulate the summerschool dataset in Python

-class: center, middle
+class: middle

 - The goal of this exercise is to learn about how to interact with the summerschool BIDS dataset in Python using the `pybids` library

 ---

-class: center, middle
+class: middle

 ## Setup